welissonArley/IntelligentHabitacion/Readme.md

 <!-- LICENSE -->
 ## License

-You can use this project to study and/or help me improve them (become a contributor).
+You can use this project to study and/or help me improve them (becoming a contributor).

-You DO NOT have permission to copy, modify, publish, distribute, sublicense, and/or sell copies of this Software.
+You DO NOT have permission to copy, modify, publish, distribute, sublicense, and/or sell copies of this Project.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements